Autumn Budget 2024: Will the Chancellor stimulate growth in the UK economy?

 We have seen Italy take the bold step to introduce a windfall tax on companies, but there is no suggestion of this in the UK.
 Indeed, the Prime Minister and the Chancellor have already tried to ease the concerns of businesses and individuals on tax hikes stating, “there’s not much room for tax rises.”

-There has also been a perceived U-turn on speculated plans to change pensions tax relief on personal contributions, reported in The Times this week.
+There has also been a perceived U-turn on speculated plans to change pensions tax relief on personal contributions, reported in The Times.

 Justin Rourke, Head of Advice, Armstrong Watson Financial Planning, says: “This is a reflection of just how difficult it is to implement change.
 Many experts had already questioned how the proposed change would be implemented, especially via salary sacrifice.